iamabhishek-dubey/kafka-dockerlab/README.md

 We don't have a long list of requirments but yes we do have some of them.
 The need for running this setup is:-
 - [X] Docker
 - [X] Docker Compose

+## Pre-Requisites
+The only pre-requisite is:-
+- set `KAFKA_ADVERTISED_HOST_NAME` in `docker-compose.yml` to match your docker host IP.
+(Note: Do not use localhost or 127.0.0.1 as the host ip if you want to run multiple brokers).